ptrsym/MAD-MyFavouritePlaces/readme.md

 project seems broken need to completely rebuild commit history likely to change due to new repository

 28/05/23
+got project working fixing some layout mistakes added some styling to detailview layout encountered issues with content view name updating realised I needed to add an ObservedObject wrapper to my PlaceRowView to fix the problem

 ### Video 1